Woody plant encroachment

-Its causes include land use intensification, such as high grazing pressure and the suppression of wildfires.
-Climate change is found to be an accelerating factor for woody encroachment.
+Causes include land-use intensification, such as overgrazing, as well as the suppression of wildfires and the reduction in numbers of wild herbivores.
+Elevated atmospheric CO2 and global warming are found to be accelerating factors.
+To the contrary, land abandonment can equally lead to woody encroachment.

 The impact of woody plant encroachment is highly context specific.
-It is often found to have severe negative consequences on key ecosystem services, especially biodiversity, animal habitat, land productivity and groundwater recharge.
-Across rangelands, woody encroachment has led to significant declines of productivity, threatening the livelihoods of affected land users.
+It can have severe negative impact on key ecosystem services, especially biodiversity, animal habitat, land productivity and groundwater recharge.
+Across rangelands, woody encroachment has led to significant declines in productivity, threatening the livelihoods of affected land users.
+Woody encroachment is often interpreted as a symptom of land degradation due to its negative impacts on key ecosystem services, but is also argued to be a form of natural succession.

 Various countries actively counter woody encroachment, through adapted grassland management practices, controlled fire and mechanical bush thinning.
+Such control measures can lead to trade-offs between climate change mitigation, biodiversity, combatting desertification and strengthening rural incomes.

 In some cases, areas affected by woody encroachment are classified as carbon sinks and form part of national greenhouse gas inventories.
 The carbon sequestration effects of woody plant encroachment are however highly context specific and still insufficiently researched.
 Depending on rainfall, temperature and soil type, among other factors, woody plant encroachment may either increase or decrease the carbon sequestration potential of a given ecosystem.
 In its Sixth Assessment Report of 2022, the Intergovernmental Panel on Climate Change (IPCC) states that woody encroachment may lead to slight increases in carbon, but at the same time mask underlying land degradation processes, especially in drylands.

+The UNCCD has identified woody encroachment as a key contributor to rangeland loss globally.

 Ecological definition and etymology

 Woody plant encroachment is the increase in abundance of indigenous woody plants, such as shrubs and bushes, at the expense of herbaceous plants, grasses and forbs, in grasslands and shrublands.
 The term encroachment is thus used to describe how woody plants outcompete grasses during a given time, typically years or decades.
+Although such differentiation is not always applied, encroachment refers to the expansion of woody plants into open areas and thickening refers to the increasing density in a given area, including sub-canopy cover plants.
 This is in line with the meaning of the term encroachment, which is "the act of slowly covering more and more of an area".
 Among earliest published notions of woody plant encroachment are publications of R. Staples in 1945, O. West in 1947 and Heinrich Walter in 1954.

-In some instances, woody plant encroachment is a type of secondary succession.
-This applies to cases of land abandonment, for example when previous agricultural land is abandoned and woody plants re-establish.
-However, this is distinctly different from woody plant encroachment that occurs due to global drivers, e.g. increased carbon dioxide in Earth's atmosphere, and unsustainable forms of land use intensification, such as overgrazing and fire suppression.
-Such drivers disrupt the ecological succession in a given grassland, specifically the balance between woody and herbaceous plants, and provide a competitive advantage to woody plants.
-The resulting process that leads to an abundance of woody plants is sometimes considered an ecological regime shift (also ecological state transition) that can shift drylands from grassy dominated regimes towards woody dominated savannas.
-An increase in spatial variance is an early indicator of such regime shift.
-Depending on the ecological and climatic conditions this shift can be a type of land degradation and desertification.